Identification of Child Penalties: Data

 The main sample restrictions are described in Section~\ref{sec:data}.
 Two additional exclusions, omitted from the main text due to their negligible impact on sample size, are applied throughout the analysis.
 First, I drop cases in which the recorded birth year of the parent is later than that of their first child (951 observations).
 Second, I drop individuals recorded as giving birth at age ten or younger (443 observations).

 The definitions below describe the construction of the auxiliary datasets used for Figure~\ref{fig:desc_all} in Section~\ref{sec:did_violation}.
-Because these figures do not rely on observed parental earnings, the treatment-group range is extended to all first-birth ages between 20 and 40 (rather than 24–40 in the main analysis).
+Because these figures do not rely on observed earnings, the lower threshold of treatment-group range is decreased to 20, as compared to 24 in the main analysis.

-I now turn to discussing the dataset definitions that construct Figure \ref{fig:desc_all} in Section \ref{sec:did_violation}.
-Since these figures do not rely on the earnings of the parents, I show results for a wider range of treatment groups, namely 20-40, differently from the analysis sample, which focuses on 24-40.

 \textit{Grandparents earnings rank.} Grandparents’ earnings come from administrative income data for 1990–2020.
 Because earnings data begin in 1990, the youngest parent birth cohort for which the grandparents’ earnings rank can be constructed is 1985.
 Since the parent sample extends up to the 1990 birth cohort, the dataset used for this variable includes cohorts 1985–1990.
 Given that income data end in 2020, the latest observable first-birth age (treatment group) for which grandparents’ earnings rank is available is 35.